Chiang Rai Entry Requirements

 Prohibited Items

-• Counterfeit goods - fake designer items, pirated media, and replica products
+• Counterfeit goods - fake designer items confiscated

 Restricted Items